ToshiroAkihabara/ToshiroAkihabara/README.md

 - I'm a Python Developer based in Saint-Petersburg, Russia.
 Currently I'm working in game development as game logic developer.
 - Interacted with Event-Driven Architecture.
 Known with RPC, streams, data compression and client-server interation.
 - Worked on a project with over 100,000,000 lines of legacy code.
 Had the opportunity to work on three different teams with different parts of the code base.
-- I have experience with FastAPI, RabbitMQ, PostgreSQL, SQLAlchemy, Redis, Celery, Alembic and Pytest.
+- Besides, I have experience with FastAPI, RabbitMQ, PostgreSQL, SQLAlchemy, Redis, Celery, Alembic and Pytest.
 Familiar with CI/CD development cycle and Docker.
 ---

 ### Languages & Tools :